Contact Lenses in Bellingham, Mount Vernon, Whidbey, Stanwood & Sedro Woolley

-Here at Cascadia Eye, our contact lens specialists and staff are pleased to offer comprehensive contact lens services.
+Cascadia Eye’s contact lens specialists and staff are pleased to offer comprehensive contact lens services.
 We offer our patients the newest lens technology and design for soft, toric, multifocal, gas permeable, scleral, and hybrid contact lenses.
 If you think you simply can’t wear contacts, ask us if we can help.

 How do I get contacts?

-At Cascadia Eye, we perform a contact lens fitting before prescribing contacts to ensure you are in the best contact lens possible.
+At Cascadia Eye, we perform a contact lens fitting before prescribing contacts to ensure you are in the best contact lens selection.
 Following your complete eye exam we will take measurements of your eye to determine which contact lenses will work best for you.
 You will be provided a “trial” pair of lenses to wear for a week or two.
-You will return to the clinic to meet with a medical professional who can determine if the fit is correct for you.
+Then you will return to the clinic to meet with a medical professional who can determine if the fit is correct for your specific needs.

 You may need to return for re-evaluation several times if the trial lens is not providing good vision and comfort.
 If your eye looks healthy, you see well and the lenses fit appropriately, we will order your final contact lenses for you or provide you with a contact lens prescription to fill at the retailer that is most convenient for you.